paroi-tech/direct-vuex/README.md

 export const myModuleActionContext = context => moduleActionContext(context, module)
 ```

-And the same example, but from the root store:
+And the same example, but in the root store:

 ```ts
   actions: {